For people living in the hot areas, the car’s air conditioning system is definitely a blessing.

 If you have inspected the compressor and cannot find any damages or rusting, the next step would be to check the belts to ensure that they are in proper working condition and do not have cracks.
 A worn out belt can cause damage to the compressor which is why it is advised to replace it as soon as possible.

-Step 4: Check the Compressor Clutch
+4. Check the Compressor Clutch

 The clutch can be found in front of the AC compressor.
 Inspect the compressor clutch and see if it is able to rotate freely without any resistance.
 A faulty compressor clutch damages the compressor so it should be replaced ASAP.
+You can try to engage the AC compressor manually

-Step 5: Check if the Compressor Starts
+5. Check if the Compressor Starts

 To check if the AC compressor engages, start the engine and set the AC fan setting to max.
 Open the hood and notice if you can hear the sound of the compressor.
 If the compressor does not engage, you will hear a weird nose.

-Step 6: Check for Refrigerant Leak
+6. Check for any Refrigerant Leak

 The refrigerant in the AC system should not be low nor it should leak.
 If there is a leak, your car’s AC performance will not be up to the mark and the best way to detect a leak is by using an electronic leak detector.